joeywwong/fhe-ckks-lwe-lab-encrypted-ml/readme.md

 - **Gentry, STOC 2009**: Gentry, Craig.
 "Fully Homomorphic Encryption Using Ideal Lattices."
 Proceedings of the 41st Annual ACM Symposium on Theory of Computing (STOC), 2009. (https://dl.acm.org/doi/10.1145/1536414.1536440)
 - **Cheon et al., EUROCRYPT 2018**: Cheon, Jung Hee; Kim, Andrey; Kim, Miran; Song, Yongsoo.
 "Bootstrapping for Approximate Homomorphic Encryption."
 Proceedings of the 37th Annual International Conference on the Theory and Applications of Cryptographic Techniques (EUROCRYPT), 2018. (https://eprint.iacr.org/2018/153)

-## Skills Demonstrated
+## Knowledge Demonstrated

+- **Lattice-based Cryptography:** Hands-on implementation of LWE and Ring-LWE concepts.
-- **Learning With Errors (LWE):** hardness assumption for FHE and post-quantum cryptography
+- **Learning With Errors (LWE):** hardness assumption for post-quantum cryptography
 - **Ring-LWE:** Efficient polynomial-ring variant of LWE, reducing key sizes and improving performance.
+- **Module-LWE:** A generalization of LWE and Ring-LWE, offering a flexible trade-off between efficiency and security.
 - **CKKS (approximate FHE):** Enables arithmetic of approximate numbers on encrypted data, ideal for ML tasks.
-- **Lattice-based Cryptography:** Hands-on implementation of LWE and Ring-LWE concepts.
 - **Fully-Homomorphic Encryption:** Practical CKKS integration for logistic regression.
 Choices of parameters which requires understanding of ring-LWE and CKKS scheme.
 - **Performance Benchmarking:** Recorded and analyzed accuracy and per-epoch runtimes and compared with the metrics from logistic regression with plaintexts.
 - **Documentation & Reproducibility of Code:** Clear reporting and presentation, code structure, inline explanations, and sample datasets.